Botanical Name: Streptocarpus x hibridus

 Soil: African violet potting mix

-Fertilizer: Feed every 2 weeks in spring and summer with high-potassium liquid fertilizer diluted by half.
+Fertilizer: Feed every 2 weeks in spring and summer with high-phosphorous liquid fertilizer diluted by half.
 African violet fertilizer is ideal.
 Take care to fertilize when the soil is already moist to avoid fertilizer burn.

 Propagation: Cape primroses are among the easiest of flowering plants to propagate.
 Here are 3 ways to do it: